2011 Japan Earthquake - Tsunami Fast Facts

 There are six reactors at Tokyo Electric Power Company's Fukushima Daiichi plant, located about 65 km (40 miles) south of Sendai.

-A microsievert is an internationally recognized unit measuring radiation dosage.
+A microsievert (mSv) is an internationally recognized unit measuring radiation dosage.
 People are typically exposed to a total of about 1,000 microsieverts in one year.

-The Japanese government estimated that the tsunami swept about five million tons of debris offshore, but that 70 percent sank, leaving 1.5 million tons floating in the Pacific Ocean.
+The Japanese government estimated that the tsunami swept about five million tons of debris offshore, but that 70% sank, leaving 1.5 million tons floating in the Pacific Ocean.
 The debris was not considered to be radioactive.

 Timeline: